Quaternion Graph Neural Networks: Introduction

-To this end, we present an effective approach to learn node and graph embeddings within the Quaternion space -- a hyper-complex vector space, where each quaternion is a hyper-complex number consisting of one real and three separate imaginary components.
-Some quaternion-based methods have been applied in image classification \citep{gaudet2018deep,zhu2018quaternion}, speech recognition \citep{parcolletquaternioncnn,parcollet2019quaternion} and knowledge graph \citep{zhang2019quaternion}.
-The closely related work is applying quaternion networks for natural language processing \citep{tay2019lightweight}.
-However, to the best of our knowledge, our work is the first to investigate quaternion embeddings for general graphs with diverse and different structures, requiring a different solution approach.
+$\bullet$ We propose Quaternion Graph Neural Networks (QGNN) to learn quaternion embeddings for graph-structured data.
+To the best of our knowledge, {our work is the first to investigate quaternion embeddings for general graphs with diverse and different structures}.

-In general, our strategy can be flexibly applied to existing \textsc{Aggregation} functions such as in Graph Convolutional Network (GCN) \citep{kipf2017semi} and Graph Isomorphism Network (GIN-0) \citep{xu2019powerful}.
-Note that GCN is one of the current state-of-the-art GNNs for the semi-supervised node classification task.
-As noted in \citep{xu2019powerful,Chen2019ArePG}, GCN also outperforms GraphSAGE \citep{hamilton2017inductive} and GAT \citep{velickovic2018graph}, and produces competitive accuracies compared to other up-to-date GNN models \citep{xu2019powerful,DuNIPS2019_8809} for the graph classification task.
-Therefore, we propose our quaternion graph neural networks (QGNN) to generalize GCNs within the Quaternion space.

-The Quaternion space allows highly expressive computations through Hamilton product compared to the Euclidean and complex vector spaces, by sharing the inputs' quaternion components during multiplication.
-This characteristic helps to reduce the number of model parameters up to four times.
-Besides, any slight change in any of the quaternion input components results in an entirely different output \citep{parcollet2019survey}, leading to a different performance.
-This innovation enhances capturing potential relations within each hidden quaternion layer and between the different hidden layers to increase the embedding quality.
-Our proposed QGNN has demonstrated to achieve superior performances through extensive experimental evaluation, making state-of-the-art performances on a wide range of benchmark datasets for three downstream tasks.